likhithgowdahr005-create/RTL-to-SoC/Module 1/Lab 15/README.md

 - FPGA Design
 - ASIC Design
 - Real-Time Operating Systems (RTOS)
+- Communication Interfaces
 - Watchdog Timers
-- Communication Protocol Timeouts
 - PWM Controllers
-- Event Scheduling
-- Delay Generation
-- Timing Control in SoC Designs
+- Digital Timing Applications

 ---

 # Result

 The **Simple Timer IP** was successfully designed using Verilog HDL, simulated using Verilator, and verified using GTKWave.
-The simulation results confirmed correct loading of the preset value, countdown operation, assertion of the **done** signal upon timer completion, and successful execution of multiple timer cycles.
-The generated waveform matched the expected behavior, validating the functionality of the programmable countdown timer.
+The simulation confirmed correct loading of programmable countdown values, proper countdown operation, assertion of the **done** signal upon completion, and successful restart of the timer with different load values.
+The generated waveform matched the expected functionality, validating the operation of the Timer IP.